We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Broad-spectrum products are also different from CBD isolate products.
 CBD isolate is pure CBD, with no other cannabis compounds.

-We chose these products based on criteria we think are good indicators of safety, quality, and transparency.
+We selected these products based on criteria we think are good indicators of safety, quality, and transparency.
 Each product in this article:

-- is made by a company that provides proof of third-party testing by an ISO 17025-compliant lab
+- is made by a company that provides proof of third-party testing by an ISO 17025 compliant lab

-- is made with U.S.-grown hemp
+- is made with hemp grown in the United States

-- contains no more than 0.3 percent THC, according to the certificate of analysis (COA)
+- contains no more than 0.3% THC, according to the certificate of analysis (COA)